City of Spokane Valley Logo

 Less than High School

-In 2023, exactly half of Spokane Valley's residents over 25 have obtained at least a high school or some college, compared to 45% in the County (Exhibit 7).
-This figure in the City did not change from 2020, but decreased from 54% in 2012.
-Note: SC is Spokane County, and COSV is City of Spokane Valley; Census Bureau Data on Age-25+ Educational Attainment was unavailable in 2010.
+In 2023, 56% of Spokane Valley's residents over 25 have obtained at least a high school diploma or some college, compared to 50% in the County.
+This figure in the City increased from 55% in 2020, but decreased from 59% in 2012.
+Note: Census Bureau Data on Age-25+ Educational Attainment was unavailable in 2010.

 Source: Educational Attainment for the Population 25 Years and Over, American Community Survey 5-Year Estimates, 2012, 2020 & 2023, U.S. Census Bureau, 2025; CAI, 2025